 The different types and varieties of pumpkins

-We’re looking forward to autumn, aka pumpkin season!
+Who else can't get enough of pumpkin season, AKA Autumn?
 Pumpkins are super versatile and easy to cook.
 They have a naturally sweet flavour that's great in both savoury and sweet recipes.
 There are so many dishes where it shines, like pumpkin soup, pumpkin scones, vegetable lasagne, pumpkin cake and the old favourite roast pumpkin.
 The skin, flesh, seeds and flowers of pumpkins can all be eaten, which is great for reducing food waste.

 They’re healthy to eat, boasting a number of health benefits.
 Full of essential vitamins and minerals such as vitamin C, E and B, they can be beneficial for everything from your skin to your eyesight.
 Pumpkins are also high in fibre, which is aids digestion and keeps you fuller for longer.
 With a relatively low calorie count, they’re a great health-conscious choice.

 Most pumpkins are in season from autumn to winter, but they can be eaten all year because they store exceptionally well.
 If you know how to choose a good pumpkin and store it properly they can last for up to 12 months, so we’re getting ready to stock up!

 With lots of varieties available on the Australian market it’s good to have a guide of the types of pumpkins and their differences.
 We’ve rounded up the most popular pumpkins on the Aussie market with tips for choosing the best pumpkin for your recipe.